Conservation Frequently Asked Questions

 - How do I get additional information that is not covered in these FAQs?

-To learn more about the field of conservation, begin by contacting the following national and international professional institutions: American Institute for Conservation of Historic and Artistic Materials (AIC); Canadian Association for Conservation of Cultural Property/Association Canadien pour la conservation et la Restauration (CAC); International Institute for Conservation (IIC); International Centre for the Study of the Preservation and Restoration of Cultural Property (ICCROM).
+To learn more about the field of conservation, begin by contacting the following national and international professional institutions: American Institute for Conservation of Historic and Artistic Works (AIC); Canadian Association for Conservation of Cultural Property/Association Canadien pour la conservation et la Restauration (CAC); International Institute for Conservation (IIC); International Centre for the Study of the Preservation and Restoration of Cultural Property (ICCROM).

 To obtain training as a conservator, the traditional method was to apprentice with an established conservator.
 Since the 1970s there has been the option of receiving training at the graduate school level.
 There are several full-time formal master's degree training programs.
 The programs in North America include New York University, Queen's University (Kingston, Ontario), The State University College at Buffalo (New York), and The University of Delaware at Winterthur.
 Visit the AIC's Become a Conservator for an updated list of additional training opportunities and institutional contact numbers.